SMAPPNYU/smapphowto/howto_get_going_with_sqlite_json1.md

 *nix (linux, BSD, etc): gcc -g -fPIC -shared YourCode.c -o YourCode.so

-note if you are trying to use json1 on hpc, you will need to download or obtain a linx *nix smapp library from a programmer. or ask them to compile one for you.
+note: if you are trying to use json1 on hpc, you will need to download or obtain a linx *nix smapp library from a programmer. or ask them to compile one for you.

 3 - load the extension using this example: